 The two appearances could be seen in relation to my booklet, The Nine Gates of Middle-earth, which is a depiction of the nine chakras.
 I call the first chakra, the Earth chakra (beneath the body), or Mother Earth (the Faery Grail).
 I call the last chakra, the Heaven chakra (over the body), or Father Heaven (the Holy Grail).

-Furthermore: in my article: The Compass - The Forgotten Secret of Hara Healing, I refer to the depiction of Hara Healing, which you´ll find in Chinese philosophy (Taoism).
+Note that I, in the description of the Heaven chakra (Father Heaven), returns to the White Goddess, now Virgin Mary, simply in order to remember the importance of the feminine aspect in Christian mysticism.
+In my article: The Compass - The Forgotten Secret of Hara Healing, I refer to the depiction of Hara Healing, which you´ll find in Chinese philosophy (Taoism).
 Here the concept of Hara is known as the lower Tan Tien.
 The lower Tan Tien is also called the “medicine field” or “elixir field,” as it gathers and contains the healing power of Chi.
 Other names for it are the “ocean of Chi,” the “sea of energy,” the “cauldron,” and the “navel center.”
 The use of the expressions “ocean” and “sea” refer to the wavelike quality of Chi.
 The expression “cauldron” refers to the function of the lower Tan Tien as the center of internal alchemy that transforms energy (have a look at the images of "The Embryo of Buddhahood" and, "The Embryo of Virgin Mary").